-The Council's Charging Schedule came into force on 1st February 2013 (updated April 2019).
+The Council's charging schedule (PDF) came into force on 1 February 2013 (indexation updated January 2024).

 The CIL charging rates are set out in the table below.
 The rates will be levied in £ per m² of net additional floor space and then an indexation rate applied.